dpiponi/Stellarator/README.md

   package manager Stack can find them.
 I work on a Mac so I used MacPorts which you can install from here: https://www.macports.org

-  Once MacPorts was installed I used
+  Once MacPorts was installed I used:

     port install libsdl2
+    port install libsdl2_image

+  I've had success with homebrew as well, in which case I think you can use:

+    brew install sdl2
+    brew install sdl2_image

 Getting SDL2 installed seems to be the main stumbling block.

 * If you don't have Stack, install it using the instructions here: https://docs.haskellstack.org/en/stable/